Published: 2026-06-01 • Updated: 2026-07-05

 Interview Notes: Nailing the EDA Question

-In technical interviews, you will often be asked: "What is the first thing you do when you receive a new dataset?"
+In data engineering technical interviews, you will frequently face this open question: "What is the first thing you do when you receive a completely new dataset?"

-- Check the shape and size of the data.
+• Check the dimensional shape matrix and row counts of the source file.

 Related Topics in this Course